Best Use: Cover Crop and pasture forage. Have been pastured successfully with up to a foot of snow cover.

 Ethiopian Cabbage | 3-4 | 4-5 | 1-2 | 144,000 | March-May, July-Sept | ¼ - ½ inch | Yes |

-Best Use: Pasture forage.
-Has been pastured successfully with up to a foot of snow.
+Best Use: Cover Crop and pasture forage.
+Have been pastured successfully with up to a foot of snow cover.

 Have you used this product?
 Let us know what you think.